 Watch them closely during this time.
 If you notice any issues, slow the transition down.

-No, 20% protein is not too high for growing chickens (0-18 weeks) and meat birds, but mature laying hens only require 16-18% protein.
-Feeding layers 20% protein unnecessarily increases costs and can be hard on their kidneys.
-The only time you might consider a higher protein feed (like 17%) for layers is during their annual moult to help with feather regrowth.
+No, 20 percent protein is not too high for growing chickens (0 to 18 weeks) and meat birds, but mature laying hens only require 16 to 18 percent protein.
+Feeding layers 20 percent protein unnecessarily increases costs and can be hard on their kidneys over time.

 The 90/10 Rule for Feeding Chickens

-- 90% of your chicken’s diet should come from their “complete” layer feed.
+90 percent of your chicken’s diet should come from their complete layer feed.

-- 10% of their diet can be “treats” like kitchen scraps, scratch grains, and garden greens.
+10 percent of their diet can be treats like kitchen scraps, scratch grains, and garden greens.

 Following this rule ensures they get their essential nutrients first.
-Giving too many treats is like letting a child fill up on lollies before dinner—they won’t eat the healthy food they need.
+Giving too many treats is like letting a child fill up on lollies before dinner.
+They won’t eat the healthy food they need.
+For ideas on healthy additions, see our guide on what chickens can eat from your kitchen.

 This is one of the most important things new chicken keepers must learn.
-Grit and Oyster Shell are NOT the same thing.
-While we cover it here, you can read more about why chickens need both grit and oyster shell in our detailed guide.
+Grit and oyster shell are NOT the same thing.
+We cover this extensively in our guide on why chickens need both grit and oyster shell, but here’s the quick version:

 Your free-range birds might find their own grit, but cooped birds must be given it.
 All laying hens should have oyster shell in a separate dish (not mixed in the feed) so they can eat it when they need it.

-- Pure grain mixes: As a main food source, they are not balanced for laying hens.
+Pure grain mixes: As a main food source, they are not balanced for laying hens and will lead to nutritional deficiencies.

-- Feeds without proper calcium: Any feed with less than 3.5% calcium is not suitable for laying hens.
+Feeds without proper calcium: Any feed with less than 3.5 percent calcium is not suitable for laying hens.

-- Ruminant feed: This is a serious one.
-Many feed labels, including Red Hen’s, state: “DO NOT FEED TO CATTLE, SHEEP, GOATS, DEER OR OTHER RUMINANTS”.
+Ruminant feed: Many feed labels, including Red Hen’s, state “DO NOT FEED TO CATTLE, SHEEP, GOATS, DEER OR OTHER RUMINANTS.”
 This is a legal requirement to prevent the spread of diseases.

 Health, Nutrition and Common Problems